Frequently Asked Questions

 A. Requests for service on the United States Government, which includes its departments, agencies, or instrumentalities, should be sent directly to the U.S. Central Authority, the Office of International Judicial Assistance (“OIJA”).
 There is no fee for service requests designated for the United States Government.
 Requests for service on the United States Government should be mailed directly to OIJA at U.S. Central Authority, U.S. Department of Justice, P.O.
 Box 14360, Washington, DC 20044 USA.
 For more information, please see OIJA’s Guidance on Service on the U.S. Government available on OIJA’s website here.

-Q. Can requests for service be emailed to ABC Legal?
+Q. Can requests for service be electronically transmitted to ABC Legal?

 Q. What happens if the address provided in the request is incomplete?
 What happens if the address provided in the request is inaccurate and the defendant no longer lives at that location?

 A. ABC Legal will attempt to resolve issues with incomplete or incorrect addresses by finding the closest possible match to the address provided in the request.
 If, in the course of attempts to serve, it is discovered that the subject or entity can no longer be found at the requested address, ABC Legal provides a complimentary investigation search to locate the subject.
 If a valid “new” address is identified, ABC Legal will attempt to serve the subject again and will submit an invoice to the requesting authority for another $95.00 USD payment.

 Please note that Germany and Vietnam require pre-approval before ABC Legal can attempt to serve at a new address since an additional $95.00 USD payment is required.